reactive-streams/reactive-streams-io/NETWORK_PROTOCOL.md

 Status: this is a rough draft, intended to get some ideas out there.

+## Transport assumptions

+A supporting transport must be:

+1. Bidirectional and full-duplex
+2. An octet stream, i.e. all octet values may be sent unencoded
+3. Ordered delivery: an implementation may map protocol messages to some features of the underlying transport (e.g. 0mq messages), but the messages must arrive in the same order as they were sent

+Definitely supported transports include TCP, TLS (over TCP), WebSockets, and local pipes.
+HTTP/2 should be supported, but may require a dedicated specification for implementing this protocol.

 ## Message framing

 Message framing will use protobuf.
 The full complexity of protobuf may not be needed today, but future protocol extensions might benefit.
 Also, an implementation might use a protobuf description of the published messages to decode both the framing and the messages using the same parser.